jezinho22/LSCWC/Presentation-info.md

 - Changing css animation from a hover trigger as we found it on w3schools to a click trigger was awkward and so was adjusting borders and margins
 - CSS animation for flipping a card and making sure it flipped at the right
   times: it turned out to need more controls after the MVP stage was reached
-- managing different learning content: it will be hard to make fields on card adapt to different info like languages
-- version management: sharing out tasks and then merging the outcomes is tricky when the code overlaps eg in style.css or bug fixing -
+- version management: sharing out tasks and then merging the outcomes is tricky when the code overlaps eg in style.css or bug fixing

+- Future challenges:
+- - Add a switch to toggle text-to-speech on and off
+- - Add a page to allow uploading of user's own spellings and other content
+- - Add lists for different languages (maybe include examples in MVP?)
+- - Managing different learning content: it will be hard to make fields on card adapt to different info like languages

+Things to have open:

+- VS code
+- live server
+- trello board
+- wireframe - google jamboard